-Members of the UC Hastings Community collaborate with leading German institutions, sharing knowledge and gaining invaluable exposure to that country's legal system.
+Members of the UC Law SF Community collaborate with leading German institutions, sharing knowledge and gaining invaluable exposure to that country's legal system.

 For instance, in Germany, students enter into an apprenticeship after earning their law degrees at the undergraduate level.
 In the United States, Faigman said, “lawyers for the most part learn on the job,” some- times having taken courses in law school about parts of the law they will never use simply because they were needed to pass the bar.